 LSE is an unrivalled centre for postgraduate study in the area of city design, urban and regional planning, urbanisation and development, and the economic, social, political and policy aspects of contemporary urban life.
 LSE researchers bring together a range of disciplinary expertise to link the urban social sciences with the design and governance of cities, urban infrastructure, environment and development, with a unique concentration of urban specialists in different subject areas – Development Studies, Economics, Geography and Environment, Government, Social Policy, and Sociology.

 LSE Cities offers an intensive week long summer course on cities for mid and late career professionals in the public and private sectors.
 We also provide tailored executive programmes for organisations such as municipalities and private firms.
 From 2016, LSE Cities will also be launching an Executive Masters in Cities.

 LSE Cities hosts a wide range of international conferences, public lecture series, seminars and awards that span the core of our research goals, and work to consolidate a growing network of urban experts.

 Deutsche Bank Urban Age Award

 Established in 2007, the Deutsche Bank Urban Age Award recognises projects that improve the physical conditions of communities and the lives of their residents, establishing a network of urban initiatives at the grassroots level.
-The first award was given out in Mumbai (2007), followed by São Paulo (2008), Istanbul (2009), and most recently Mexico City (2010), Cape Town (2012), Rio de Janeiro (2013) and Delhi (2014).
+The first award was given out in Mumbai (2007), followed by São Paulo (2008), Istanbul (2009), Mexico City (2010), Cape Town (2012), Rio de Janeiro (2013) and Delhi (2014).